sklppr/releasenotes/README.md

 - Mercurial: `bamboo_Branch_Name="${bamboo.repository.hg.branch}"`
 - Subversion: `bamboo_Branch_Name="${bamboo.repository.svn.branch}"`

-### Filtering issues by type
+### Filtering issues by type or status

-By default, all issues types are displayed.
-To change this, provide a variable named `bamboo_Issue_Types` with a comma-separated list of allowed issue types (i.e. a whitelist).
+By default, all issues linked to a build plan are displayed.
+To change this, provide the following variables:

+- `bamboo_Release_Notes_Issue_Type` – allowed issue types (e.g. Epic, User Story, New Feature, Improvement, Bug, Impediment, Task, Sub-task)
+- `bamboo_Release_Notes_Issue_Status` – allowed issue status (e.g. Open, To Do, In Progress, Blocked, Closed, Done)

+The value is expected to be a comma-separated list of allowed issue types or status, i.e. a whitelist.

-**Important:** Issue types are not case sensitive but have to be spelled exactly as defined in JIRA (including spaces).
+**Important:** Issue types and status are not case sensitive but have to be spelled exactly as defined in JIRA (including spaces).
-Examples: Epic, User Story, New Feature, Improvement, Bug, Impediment, Task, Sub-task.
-In this case, “New Feature”, “New feature” or “new feature” are correct but “Feature”, “feature” or “newfeature” are not.

 ### Changing how issues are grouped